Now You See Me (film): Accolades

-Sequel
+Franchise

 On July 3, 2013, after the box office success of the film, Lionsgate's CEO Jon Feltheimer confirmed that there would be a sequel to the film with production beginning in 2014 for an unspecified release date.
 Louis Leterrier stated that he would return to direct the sequel; however, in September 2014, it was confirmed that Jon M. Chu would replace Leterrier as director.
 Eisenberg, Ruffalo, Harrelson, Franco, Caine and Freeman were set to reprise their roles for the sequel.
 Fisher was unable to participate because of her third pregnancy and was replaced by Lizzy Caplan.
-The film was released on June 10, 2016, titled Now You See Me 2.
 On October 2, 2014, Michael Caine said in an interview that Daniel Radcliffe would be playing his son in the film.
 Filming began in late November.
+The film was released on June 10, 2016, titled Now You See Me 2.

-On May 22, 2015, Lionsgate revealed the details about the development of the sequel, when CEO Jon Feltheimer announced that they had "already begun early planning for Now You See Me 3."
+On May 22, 2015, Lionsgate revealed details about the development of the second sequel, when CEO Jon Feltheimer announced that they had "already begun early planning for Now You See Me 3".
+Later in production, it was formally named Now You See Me, Now You Don't.
+It was released on November 14, 2025.